tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - what principle has changed the direction of your life?
 - how do you feel about the choices you made in your life? what good choices did you make? do you have any regrets about your choices?
 - what movie has most inspired you? why?
+- what's your favorite movie?
 - what kind of music inspired or lifted you up when you felt down?
 - if you were ever to write a book, what would it be about?
 - what kind of friend were you to others?
 - what books have you read that you enjoyed or that helped shape your life? would you recommend that I read them?
+- what's your favorite book? why?
 - what television shows did you watch? why?
 - where have you traveled? what are your favorite places to visit?
 - where in the world would you recommend I visit before I die? why?